 Pterygium surgery can be painful.
 The P.E.R.F.E.C.T. for Pterygium® technique, though longer, in our experience has resulted in less post-operative pain and less discomfort.

-Once the pterygium has grown larger than say 2.5 mm to 3 mm past the limbus (i.e. the junction of the cornea and the sclera) removal should be considered.
-This is due to the very likely threat to vision quality if the pterygium continues to grow.
+Surgery is most commonly indicated by the size of the pterygium and how far past the limbus, the junction of the cornea and the sclera, it has grown.
+For example, once the pterygium has grown larger than say 2.5 mm to 3 mm past the limbus, then removal should be considered.
+This is because there is a very likely threat to vision quality if the pterygium continues to grow.

 KindSIGHT recommends the removal of the pterygium before it affects your quality of vision.
 This is to avoid permanent damage to your vision which may not be reversible, even after the successful removal of the pterygium.

-This diagram indicates the general size of a pterygium as it encroaches onto each area of the cornea.
+The diagram indicates the general pterygium size would be as it encroaches onto each area of the cornea.

 Small pterygiums, similar to this 1 mm example, can be safely left alone, particularly if you are not experiencing any symptoms.